Orville Jenkins Articles Menu

 Saying someone spoke "Koine Greek" seems to me equivalent to saying someone today has Chaucerian, or even Elizabethan, English as a mother tongue.

 This medieval form of Greek, as I understand, is the form of language commonly used in the liturgies of the Eastern (Greek) Orthodox Church.
-Readings may be from and edition of the Koine (original) Greek New Testament.
+Readings may be from an edition of the Koine (original) Greek New Testament.

-Any commentary and sermons are in the modern language, which may be the more formal school or conservative ecclesiastical forms, or the common oral language.
+Commentary and sermons are in the modern language, which may be the more formal school or conservative ecclesiastical forms, or the common oral language.

 Related Articles:

-The Language Jesus Used
+[TXT] The Language Jesus Used

-What Was Koine Greek?
+[TXT] What Was Koine Greek?

 OBJ